 Because we live in Oregon—and in one of the country’s leading wine-producing regions—we enjoy our outings to wineries and to the beautiful Oregon coast.

-If you have any additional questions for Gretchen or you would like to connect, please feel free to reach out via email (gfreeman@tech-logic.com) or via LinkedIn.
+If you have any additional questions for Gretchen or you would like to connect, please feel free to reach out to Tech Logic for a connection.

 Tech Logic connects libraries with their communities through dynamic, innovative, and efficient workflow technologies—delivering unparalleled service and outstanding patron experience.
 Since 1997, we have worked exclusively with libraries to develop solutions that empower library patrons and staff.